This article was first published on 2 June 2020 and has been updated with additional reporting.

 As companies stick to remote working arrangements, we can only wonder what will be of our business districts and commercial areas that are reliant on the foot traffic of office workers.
 Restaurants and retail stores in the neighbourhood depend on workers for their survival, who pour in every day, be it grabbing lunch, a coffee run, or an afterwork tipple.

 Rookery, a casual dining restaurant offering Western food, has three outlets in the CDB area.
 Revenue is down by 85%, and the owner has decided to close its Capital Tower branch when its lease runs out next month.
-Even when dining is eventually allowed, safe distancing rules will still be in place, which means restaurants can only run at half their capacity.
+Downtown cocktail bar, Jekyll & Hyde, has also had to call it quits after sales plunged as much as 70% during the Circuit Breaker period.
+Many more have followed suit.

 Without the throngs of office workers, it might impair the ecosystems that rely on such traffic, so much so that when business operations fully resume, we might not see the same business district again.